 I love that it’s a range tailored to curly hair.
 It’s perfect, and what’s funny is that Frizz Ease was what I used when I was younger, and although all these products and brands have come out, I’m still using John Frieda.

-My favourite product is so good; it’s the Curl Defining Créme (£7).
-I love that it holds my curls without being scrunchy.
+My favorite product is so good; it’s the Curl Defining Créme ($5).
+I love that it holds my curls without being crunchy.
 My hair still moves and is soft and not frizzy.
 It's hard to master that.

 I think that was my idea of getting ready to be presentable.
 I think maybe copying friends and being like my friends helped me feel the same way they did.
 Straighteners—when they came out—were such a big thing, and everyone had the same dead, straight hair.
 Then, moving on from that, when all the chemical straightening was a big deal, I started using that.
 But chemicals are so bad because you don’t know what’s in it.

-You realise this when you try everything in the book, and that’s why I can sit here and say this because I’ve tried every style and colour and I'm quite comfortable now.
+You realize this when you try everything in the book, and that’s why I can sit here and say this because I’ve tried every style and color and I'm quite comfortable now.
 If I could take the hair of my 15-year-old self and plonk it back on my head, I would feel like I won the lottery.

 Mine are influencers: a girl called Lauren Lewis, who I actually featured on my blog.
 She has the most amazing hair.
 I shot with her for a day, and all she did was wash her hair the night before.
 Before we went on set, she didn't do anything to it.
 Lauren didn’t have to wet it or diffuse it.
 She just used a wide-tooth comb.
 She was the envy of everyone in the room!